kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 scaling down, the allocator swaps labels between interchangeable groups so the groups that will be removed represent the planned sub-role drain.

+**Hash identity has no predictable scale-down ordinal.** Admission rejects a role that combines `subRoles` with `groupIdentity: Hash`.
+Supporting Deployment-selected victims requires a separate assignment protocol and is deferred to a follow-up PR.

 **Parent and child targets could conflict.** Parent scaling is rejected when sub-roles are present and parent `spec.replicas` is ignored.
 The webhook warns when an explicit parent replica value greater than one is observed; the inherited LWS default prevents a